 - The following APIs have self-service subaccount support; they will only be available for use by the subaccount if they have been assigned the appropriate permission by the primary account:

 - Transmission API – REST injections (inline templates and single/multiple inline recipients only)

 - Event Webhooks API

 Note: When making API requests for the above reports, the subaccount does not need to specify the subaccount ID in their payloads.
 Even if this is included, no matter the value, it will always be overwritten since the subaccount ID is tied to the API key associated with it.
-Due to this restriction, a subaccount will not be able to spoof a different subaccount ID and get access to any other subaccount’s or master account’s data or assets.
+Due to this restriction, a subaccount will not be able to spoof a different subaccount ID and get access to any other subaccount’s or primary account’s data or assets.